The MLTAWA Committee is a dedicated group of volunteers. The new Committee for 2023 was voted in at the Annual General Meeting on November, 2022.

 Please note that this page is a working document.
-The roles and responsibilities of committee members will always be governed by the Constitution of the MLTAWA (access it here) and the Working Rules.
+The roles and responsibilities of committee members will always be governed by the Constitution of the MLTAWA (access it here) and the Working Rules (access it here).
 This page provides a synthesis and further elaboration of the roles and responsibilities outlined in those documents.
-The MLTAWA Committee comprises of the Executive Committee (President, President Elect, Vice-President, Secretary, Treasurer); up to 6 non-executive members (one of whom acts as membership secretary); a representative from each of the Single Language Associations (SLAs); and the immediate Past President.
+The MLTAWA Committee is comprised of the Executive Committee (President, President Elect/Immediate Past President, Vice-President, Secretary, Treasurer); up to 5 non-executive members; a representative from each of the Single Language Associations (SLAs).
 SLA representatives do not have voting rights at Committee meetings unless they are also elected Committee members.
 The Committee meets approximately five (5) times per year and more often as required.
+One of the 10 committee members acts as membership secretary.

 The Executive Committee:

-The Elected Executive of the committee is the governing body of the MLTAWA Inc. to which all committees members are answerable.
+The Elected Executive of the committee is the governing body of the MLTAWA Inc. to which all committee members are answerable.
 It is entrusted with the tasks of:

 - coordinating and conducting the business of the MLTAWA Inc.;